bywarp/lightkit4j/README.md

 ## Authors

-This software, in it’s entirety, is made, provided, and maintained by Warp, and as such, implements aspects of proprietary services also made by Warp.
-These services include, but are not limited to, ``Beans``, ``Stargate``, and ``Portal``.
+This software, in it’s entirety, is made, provided, and maintained by Warp.
 Warp © 2019-2020

 ***